Trump says he can't guarantee tariffs won't raise US prices and won't rule out revenge prosecutions

 That's a different approach from Trump's typical speeches throughout the 2024 campaign, when he framed his election as a sure way to curb inflation.

-In the interview, Trump defended tariffs generally, saying that tariffs are "going to make us rich.”
+In the interview, Trump defended tariffs generally, saying they are "going to make us rich.”

 ”All I want to do is I want to have a level, fast, but fair playing field,” Trump said.